Niegil-Francis/ur5-ag95-resources/cobot-control/README.md

     roslaunch cobot-control ur5_moveit_control.launch
     ```

-### Moving gripper onto the object to be picked
+### Basic picking and placing
+> This ROS node is only capable of identifying RED or GREEN boxes in the field of view of the camera, picks it and places at the yellow corner of the table.
 1. Make sure the drivers are initialized, `ros_interface.urp` running and the `calibrate_camera.launch` file running.
 2.
     ```bash
-    rosrun cobot-control moveToObj.py
+    rosrun cobot-control basic_pick_place.py
     ```